Newbeeyoung/TeCo/README.md

 Go to another repository for creating video corruption dataset [link](https://github.com/Newbeeyoung/Video-Corruption-Robustness).

-To Do: evaluate with Mini Kinetics Test Data which corrupted Shot_Noise-3, please download from [link]().
+To Do: evaluate with Mini Kinetics Test Data which corrupted by Shot Noise lvl3, please download from [link]().

+To Do: pretrained weights of I3D ResNet 18 on Mini Kinetics, please download from [link]().